bennet0496/nextcloud_attachments/README.md

 ## Config

-The plugin itself has 3 settings.
+The plugin itself has 3 core settings.
 The server, the username strategy and the sub folder.

 ```php
 <?php